MSpace-WHU/CC-ICP/README.md

 ### Adjustable Core Parameters

-All hyperparameters are centrally defined in the `main()` function, which can be flexibly tuned according to the expected accuracy of coarse registration and the quality of the point cloud data,:
+All parameters are centrally defined in the `main()` function, which can be flexibly tuned according to the expected accuracy of coarse registration and the quality of the point cloud data,:

 |Parameter|Description|
 |---|---|